 You will often find dessert sauces on the shelf in close proximity to other syrups – but can they be used in coffee?

-Yes, and no. The be honest these are better suited for using as an ice cream topping or drizzled over a pancake rather than in coffee.
+Yes, and no. The be honest these are better suited for use as an ice cream topping or drizzled over a pancake rather than in coffee.
 At a push, someone could use these sauces in a cold iced coffee-based drink.

 Can You Make Coffee Syrup At Home?

 Yes, you sure can.
-As I mentioned previously commercially made syrups are simply water, dissolved sugar and flavoring (typically in a one-to-one ratio).
+As I mentioned previously commercially made syrups are simply water, dissolved sugar, and flavoring (typically in a one-to-one ratio).
 Making your own coffee syrup is actually pretty damn easy and they can be flavored with almost anything.

 Jessica over at “How Sweet It Is” has some great tasting homemade, natural coffee syrups that are definitely worth checking out if you want to make your own.
-You can find the recipes here.

 What Coffee Drinks Can You Make With Syrup?